 - Social security and pension costs in France

 If you think the high costs of living in France, particularly in major cities, is too much to handle, keep in mind that France also boasts one of the highest standards of living in the world.
-It ranks above average in work-life balance according to the OECD.
+It ranks highly in many OECD Better Life indicators.

-There is also a generally strong sense of community.
+There is also a generally strong sense of community; 90% of people believe they have people they can rely on in a time of need.
 French people tend to be more civically engaged, meaning they truly care about what happens in their country.
-This could be because they have more of a stake in it financially, as a country with an extensive French social security system, but it is still a point in France’s favor.

 Cost of living in Paris

-Paris attracts expats for a number of reasons: some want to live the romanticized ideal of Paris, while others head there for the better variety of jobs in Paris, where many international companies are located.
+Paris attracts expats for a number of reasons: some want to live the romanticized ideal of Paris, while others head there for the better variety of jobs, where many international companies are located.